 - Although the exercise of valid existing rights, including livestock grazing are expressly authorized, recreation, recreational access, and access to inholdings and other valid existing interests are only implied, not expressly authorized.

-We are already gearing up for what will clearly be a serious undertaking, and we can only succeed if we have unprecedented public support.
+We are already gearing up for what will clearly be a serious undertaking to ensure that the State of Utah challenges these monument expansions in court, and success will require significant public support.
 We know that for many who have been living under the burden of Antiquities Act abuse it is easy to reach the point of feeling defeated.
 Those who promote National Monuments seem to have unlimited budgets and widespread blinkered support from the media.
 But now is not the time to give up.

 Supreme Court Chief Justice John Roberts recently signaled that there is an appetite in the Supreme Court to revisit ambiguous phrases within the Antiquities Act that have resulted in abuse.
 Right now is the most important time to make sure we have positioned those with legal standing to challenge Antiquities Act abuse to protect their rights, their property, and their communities.

 Here are the ways you can help us succeed in this monumental effort:

 - Sign the petition below to encourage Utah’s Governor Spencer Cox to uphold his commitment to challenge these monument expansions in court.
 If you will be directly impacted by monument designations, it is crucial that you let us know.
 We will send regular updates on our effort and additional ways you can help us.